 Windows DVD Maker is reasonably responsive while designing your DVD, but when it comes time to encode things comes to a screeching halt.
 It’s no mystery, I know why and how to fix it.

-Every programs running on your computer is assigned a priority.
-This is how windows determines who gets dibs on the computer’s processor and how important they are in maintaining system stability and insuring the system is still responsive to your commands.
-The browser you’re using to read this article has a higher priority than any number of non-critical background tasks going on in your computer.
-When you’re using Microsoft DVD Maker to design your DVD, it operates in the foreground and gets a generous helping of processor time out of your computers busy schedule.
 However, once you’re done designing, and it’s actually time to burn the DVD, it becomes a background process and executes at a low priority.
 What gives?
-Microsoft quite literally decided where your priorities are, and thought you’d rather be able to watch movies on YouTube while your disc burns very slowly, then to surrender use of your computer so Windows DVD Maker could have some one on one time to speed things up a bit.
+Microsoft quite literally decided where your priorities are (no pun intended).
+They thought you’d rather be able to watch cat videos on YouTube while your disc burns very slowly, than to surrender use of your computer so Windows DVD Maker could have some one-on-one time to speed things up.
 While it was admirable, in the event you decided to walk away, and surrender your computer anyway, the priority is still set low.
 Now, that you’ve been enlightened… Let’s fix it!

 Once the burn process has begun, press CTRL+ALT+DELETE and when the Vista Splash screen appears, click “Start Task Manager”.